OUT-OF-FIELD TRAINING REQUIREMENTS:

 Board Policy 4003.4 establishes the infield designation option for teachers out-of-field in bachelor-level subject areas (excludes Athletic Coaching, Autism Spectrum Disorder, Driver Education, ESOL, Orientation and Mobility, Prek Disabilities, Severe and Profound Disabilities, Reading, School Psychologist, School Social Worker, and Speech-Language Impaired).

 Teachers may use the Infield Status Rubric to document experience and training in a World Language.
 A minimum of 100 points must be achieved with documented experience and a classroom observation rating of effective or higher required.
-Additional points may be obtained in professional development (district in-service) and college coursework in the specific language.
 Passing the district's approved World Language Proficiency Screener in the specific language is mandatory.
 Email email@example.com to make an appointment to take the screener.
 If no screener is available in the specific language you are out-of-field in, you cannot use the infield option.
 Do not fill in the points awarded on the rubric - when you rubric is received and evaluated, points will be notated on the form.

-The Infield Status Rubric must be received by December 18, 2019 to allow time for review.
-You will receive a response regarding your submitted rubric by February 7, 2020.
+The Infield Status Rubric must be received by December 1st of the school year training is required in to allow time for review toward satisfaction of out-of-field requirements in the subject.
+You will receive a response regarding your submitted rubric by February 1st.

 NOTE: Approval of an Infield Status Rubric in a World Language does not enable you to add certification in the specific language to your certificate, however, it is sufficient for documentation of infield status in the language and for satisfaction of out-of-field requirements in the language.
 A Broward County Public Schools Infield Status Rubric is acceptable in Broward County only.